maslenkovas/aki_prediction/README.md

 - File icu_lstm_sigmoid.py contains all functions and modules for training and evaluating the model.
 - File Cohort_analysis.ipynb contains initial analyses of the data used to train the model.
 - File icu_xgb.ipynb is used to train and evaluate XGBoost AKI prediction model.
 Preprocessing pipeline for XGBoost is located in the icu_preprocessing.ipynb file.
+- File tokenizer.json is a trained tokenizer used in the model training.

 Please let me know if you have any questions by the folloving email: maslenkova.lana@gmail.com